karmacarlos/whats-cooking-part2/README.md

 ![Screen Shot 2021-10-25 at 7 16 53 AM](https://user-images.githubusercontent.com/81398850/138702478-f16b2e8c-6332-43b9-9be9-ccc48c11401a.png)

-  * After buying the ingredients the user can cook the recipe, at any point the user can visit favorites, want to cook or pantry sections
+  * After buying the ingredients the user can cook the recipe, at any point the user can visit favorites, my cookbook or pantry sections

 ![Screen Shot 2021-10-25 at 7 18 07 AM](https://user-images.githubusercontent.com/81398850/138702670-21dd1cf2-9697-4c6d-8d7b-50849c19227c.png)